 Shopify Plus Integration

-CHANGE powers end-to-end donation processing.
-This guide will walk through how to integrate CHANGE into your Shopify Plus store.
+This guide will walk through each step of integrating Change with your Shopify Plus store.

 For Shopify Plus, we recommend a serverless approach.
 In this guide, we’ll use AWS Lambda to submit a donation whenever a customer makes a purchase.